Urusaitech/handurus/README.md

 # handurus - TG bot
-upcoming project to simplify news reading
+This bot helps you simplify news reading.
+It works in bound with Parser API, meanwhile stored in private repository.

 # Functionality Roadmap